jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The truth is, regular people and small businesses can work as freely as the _Cities: Skylines_ clip above.
 With open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, MySQL databases, the middle-class can literally put the power to read, understand, and question the rules in our own hands!

 Once we hold Internet Age levers of power, we'll make a rulebook that's friendly and reasonable.
-We will understand what we should be doing, be able to ask informed questions and fight back if we think something is wrong.
+We will understand what we should be doing, be able to ask informed questions, and of course fight back if we think something is wrong.

 Most vitally, everyone will be held accountable for their actions.

 However, this new rulebook will only be a happy reality once Main Street uses Techvolution as our shield and motivation to bring-on the era of mass-collaboration.
-That's why we'll make in _Techvolution II: Building the Life Star_.
+That's why we'll make in the next book _Techvolution II: Building the Life Star_.

 https://www.youtube.com/watch?v=PgGLgygsqus
 _This scene is from the movie [The Big Short](https://en.wikipedia.org/wiki/The_Big_Short_(film)).
 It's a movie about the 2008 housing crisis.
 The Industrial Age antagonists wanted to keep building the 1969 lifestyle.
 To get people to sign for generic suburban houses, they used BMW driving underlings to sell a confusing rulebook.
 2008 is when I came up with the camel in the Amazon metaphor trying to explain why the crisis was always going to happen.
 Because if you trick a camel into buying a house in the Amazon, that doesn't solve the fact it's living out of its ecosystem._